The World Factbook. The US has the most technologically powerful economy in the world, with a per capita GDP of $59,500.

 It requires large amounts of water, energy and land to grow fibres such as cotton.
 It can sometimes be a thirsty, polluting, energy intensive and a wasteful business.
+Think about what you want your impact to be on the planet.
+Waste.
 Storytelling brands: Zady's sustainable fashion label.
 Storytelling is one of those god-awful buzzphrases that we’re forced to use for lack of a suitable alternative.

 It’s a catchall term used to describe marketing campaigns that include some sort of narrative, basically a soft sell approach that people will want to engage with on some level.
 I’m of the opinion that the term is best used to describe authentic content that reveals something interesting and truthful about the company, such as the origins of its products or a look inside the company culture.
 I don’t really think storytelling should include a contrived brand marketing campaign cooked up by an FMCG's ad agency.
 How much do consumers really care about transparency?
 What does transparency mean to consumers today?